Create a Website Account - Manage notification subscriptions, save form progress and more.

 Elk River Fire does not recharge fire extinguishers.
 There are multiple local certified fire equipment dealers or fire protection companies that provide this service.

 Due to expense and security concerns, we are unable to honor requests for uniform patches or other memorabilia.
 Patches, t-shirts, etc are property of the City of Elk River and are only issued to active fire department personnel.

 To determine the distance from your house to the closest fire station, use Google Maps.
-Enter your address, as well as the address for one of the two fire stations.
-The addresses for the fire stations are: Fire Station #1 - 415 Jackson Ave and Fire Station #2 - 13073 Orono Pkwy, and Fire Station #3 - 9921 191st Ave NW.
+Enter your address, as well as the address for one of the three fire stations.
+The addresses for the fire stations are: Fire Station #1 - 415 Jackson Ave, Fire Station #2 - 13073 Orono Pkwy, and Fire Station #3 - 9921 191st Ave NW.

 The fire department does not bring fire trucks to private birthday parties, grand openings, side walk sales, etc. Fire truck visits are only considered for educational, charitable, or town sanctioned events.
 If you would like to request a fire truck for your event, complete the Fire Truck Request form and a representative from the department will contact you.